addussk/projectII_ZUI/README.md

 -Disabled column  which shouldn't be sorted.
 -Adapted max size for td element in table.
--Created mechanism to abort put letter into number column during edition process
+-Created mechanism to abort put letter into number column during edition process -Fixed sorting mechanism for cells include numbers for example 111 should be bigger than 20